Nursing: RN/BSN Completion Program

 The RN/BSN Completion program is an option for nurses from associate degree and diploma nursing programs looking to complete the bachelor of science degree in nursing.

 The Bachelor of Science in Nursing program continues the education of registered nurses equipping them with the skills needed for complex health care environments.
 Core courses immerse the student in genetics, evidence-based practice, systems thinking, leadership and care coordination.
 Interactive practice experiences are woven throughout the curriculum using innovative learning technologies (e.g. digital clinical learning environments [DCE], problem-based/video case studies and global classrooms).
-Learning how to adopt evidence-based practice to both clinical and leadership roles prepare students to work in inter-professional teams, improve health care systems and patient outcomes.
+Learning how to adopt evidence-based practice to both clinical and leadership roles prepares students to work in interprofessional teams and improve health care systems and patient outcomes.

 A BSN is awarded at the completion of the program.
 Qualified students are encouraged to apply to an MSN program in their final quarter for seamless progression.